Project December

 The result is the December holiday season is no longer crazy making for me.
 I look forward to the one or two holiday inspired things I want to do with more love.
 The reward for me is in discovering what it is I want to highlight each year, and enjoying the unplanned things we dream up as a family now that I allow time to go with the flow.

-This is what I want to claim as a mother and grandmother, for the time I give to be remembered.
+This is what I want to claim as a mother and a grandmother, for the time I give to be remembered.
 That is why I now wrap it, and not objects, and give my time as a gift to my family.

-Photo credit Santa Fe Daily Photo.
+Photo credit Santa Fe Daily Photo